deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 ```

 **Run:**
-Now you can run the app and verify on `http://localhost:8000/`.
+Now we can run the application and verify on `http://localhost:8000/`.

 ```bash
 npm run start